odpi/self-certification-reports/README.md

 1. Download the latest acceptance test suite ( Current is at http://repo.odpi.org/ODPi/1.0/acceptance-tests/ ).
 2. Unzip the test package on the primary machine on your Hadoop cluster you wish to test.
-3. Install links on the primary machine on your Hadoop cluster you wish to test ( http://links.twibright.com/download.php )
+3. Install links on the primary machine on your Hadoop cluster you wish to test ( Either grab source from http://links.twibright.com/download.php or use the command below to install )

+    ```
+    sudo yum install links
+    ```

 4. Run the tests, optionally outputing the results to a text file

     ```